zubinchopra/portaldocs/portal-sdk/generated/top-extensions-performance-profiling.md

 1. Decrease Part 'Revealed' scores

-    * Optimize the Blades's `constructor` and `OnInputsSet` methods of the part.
+    * Optimize the part's `constructor` and `OnInputsSet` methods
+    * Remove obsolete bundles, as specified in  [https://aka.ms/portalfx/obsoletebundles](https://aka.ms/portalfx/obsoletebundles).
     * Wrap any **AJAX** calls with custom telemetry to ensure that they are not waiting on the result of the call.
+Also, ensure that **AJAX** is called using the batch api.
     * If the part receives partial data previous to the completion of the `OnInputsSet` method, then the part can reveal the information early and display the partial data.
 The part should also  load the UI for the individual components.

 1. Decrease Blade 'Revealed' scores.

     * Optimize the quantity and quality of parts on the blade.
-        * If there is only one part, or if the part is not a `<TemplateBlade>`, then migrate the part to use the new template as specified in  [portalfx-blades-procedure.md](portalfx-blades-procedure.md).
+        * If there is only one part, or if the part is not a `<TemplateBlade>`, then migrate the part to use the  no-pdl template as specified in  [top-blades-procedure.md](top-blades-procedure.md).
         * If there are more than three parts, consider refactoring or removing some of them so that fewer parts need to be displayed.
-    * Optimize the Blades's `constructor` and `OnInputsSet` methods of the blade.
+    * Optimize the Blades's `constructor` and `OnInputsSet` methods.
+    * Remove obsolete bundles, as specified in  [https://aka.ms/portalfx/obsoletebundles](https://aka.ms/portalfx/obsoletebundles).
+    * Use  the Portal's ARM token, if possible.
+Verify whether the extension can use the Portal's ARM token and if so, follow the instructions located at []() to install it.
+    * Change the extension to use the hosting service, as specified in [top-extensions-hosting-service.md](top-extensions-hosting-service.md).
        * Wrap any **AJAX** calls with custom telemetry to ensure that they are not waiting on the result of the call.
+Also, ensure that **AJAX** is called using the batch api.
     * Reduce the revealed times for parts on the blade.
+    * Check for waterfalling or serialized bundle requests, as described in [portalfx-extensions-bp-performance.md#coding-best-practices](portalfx-extensions-bp-performance.md#coding-best-practices).
+If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().

 * * *

 <a name="performance-frequently-asked-questions-my-wxp-score-is-below-the-bar"></a>
 ### My WxP score is below the bar

 ***How do I identify which pieces of the extension are not performant?***

 DESCRIPTION: